julien-lin/php-core/README.md

 Contributions are welcome!
 Feel free to open an issue or a pull request.

-## 💝 Support the project
+## 💝 Support

-If this bundle is useful to you, consider [becoming a sponsor](https://github.com/sponsors/julien-lin) to support the development and maintenance of this open source project.
+If this package is useful to you, consider [becoming a sponsor](https://github.com/sponsors/julien-lin) to support the development and maintenance of this open source project.

 ---

 **Developed with ❤️ by Julien Linard**